eduardoleolim/electron-esbuild/README.md

 ## ✨ Features

 - Build your electron app with esbuild
-- Start a dev server for your renderer process
+- Start a hot reload dev server for your renderer process
-- Hot reload for dev server
-- Copy extra files to the output directory
+- Copy static files to the output directory
-- Support for preload files
+- Support for preload scripts
-- Support for esbuild loaders
+- Support for esbuild loaders and exclude options in each configuration
-- Support for exclude libs
-- Support for multiple main, preload and renderer configurations
+- Support for multiple main, preload and renderer configurations.

 ## 📥 Installation